michaelchu/optopsy/README.md

 5. The result will contain the average profit/loss amounts of the strategy (and other statistics such as min/max, distributions) for all the combinations of inputs (strike dist %/ DTE)

 Obviously strategy statistics do not take into account real world events in a chronological order.
-For that, there is the backtester module that will replay each backtest ordered by expiration dates with a running balance to simulate what would have happened.
+For that, there is the backtestercc module that will replay each backtest ordered by expiration dates with a running balance to simulate what would have happened.

 ### Notes
 As the algorithm is **heavily** based on bucketing and approximations to improve performance, it is not recommeded to